4306-team-noname/barrios/README.md

   I don't use Windows, so I honestly don't know if the above is necessary (nor do I know if it will even do anything).
 It's required for Linux, though.

-2. Open the script in a text editor and change the `ADMIN_EMAIL` variable.
+2. Open the script in a text editor and change the `ADMIN_EMAIL` and `ADMIN_USERNAME` variables.
 This isn't necessarily required unless you're testing out the application's email capabilities (reset password, etc).
+If you don't change it, the admin username (for testing purposes only) will be `admin`.

 3. Run the script with the command `./resetdb.sh`.
 It will ask you if you want to proceed.
 Type `yes`.
 The script will then attempt to drop all of the data from an existing `barrios` database and reset all of the tables so they match the application's models.
 When it's done, it will prompt you for a password.